Final Stage of counsellor training

-Being an advanced diploma (level 5), we are able to stretch our trainees and encourage the use of critical thinking, analysis, and evaluation throughout the programme.
-The core model taught during this diploma is an integration of humanistic approaches with Jungian psychology supporting the creative elements of practice; we will not only teach you about the theory, but also the methodology of integration.
+We chose to run an advanced diploma (level 5) to enable us to stretch our trainees and encourage the use of critical thinking, analysis, and evaluation throughout the programme.
+The core model taught during this diploma is an integration of humanistic approaches with Jungian psychology supporting the creative elements of practice; we will not only teach you about the theory, but also the methodology and application of integration.
 In addition to theoretical knowledge, our trainees will become highly skilled listeners, confident in developing and maintaining a professional, ethical, and therapeutic space.

 As a qualified counsellor, you will continue to study for many years and membership bodies require you to complete a certain amount of additional training to remain registered.
 To this end, we teach you research methodology and ways in which you can utilise this understanding to continue growing long into the future.

 In the second year of your training, you will be required to attend a professional placement and work with clients directly for no less than 100 hours, following this you be required to reflect on your experiences and demonstrate an appropriate level of reflexive practice through written analysis of your work.

 At Whitebeam Associates, trainees have the opportunity to work with three qualified, experienced counselling tutors, each with a different specialism but equally passionate about their work.